 4. Offer regular feedback to protégés

-When the employee nails a presentation or outperforms on a project, make note of it.
+When the employee uses their presentation skills or outperforms on a project, make note of it.
 Keep track of these achievements in a top-performer file so you have something to reference the next time a management position opens.
 Diligently chronicling topics like strong work and achievement will also come in handy during annual reviews.

 5. Provide training to peak performers